inaka/elvis_core/doc_rules/elvis_style/macro_definition_parentheses.md

 ## Rationale

-Parentheses can help the reader to identify the value hiding behind the macro key.
+Parentheses can help the reader to identify if there is a single value hiding behind the macro key or if it's meant to replace some sort of code execution.

 ## Options